2022-2023 College Application Information *NEW*

 Official Score Report: Official scores must be requested from the testing agency (College Board or ACT).
 Scores can be sent by logging into your student account.
 There is a fee to send an official score report.
 If a college requires an official submission of standardized test scores, your application will be incomplete until these scores are received.

-Fee Waivers are available to families with financial need.
+Fee Waivers are available for families with financial need.
 Fee waivers cover the cost of testing registration fees and score reports.
 Talk to your Counselor to obtain a Fee Waiver based on the financial guidelines document.
-2021 Federal Poverty Guidelines
+Fee Waiver Eligibility

 College Application Related Forms: